 Where TV Trays are concerned, you don’t have many decor options.
 Let’s face it, they’re mostly utilitarian.
 You pull them out when you need

 The two TV trays I used were the basic wood style that you can get at most any department store.
-Mine were originally painted black.
+Mine was originally painted black.

 And here is how they look now.
 Painted and Oxford gray with a tribal bird stencil pattern in white.
-A trash to treasure considering these tables have surely seen better days.
+Trash to treasure considering these tables have surely seen better days.

 Furniture Makeover: Chalk Painted and Stenciled TV Trays

 This post contains affiliate links.
 As a participant in Amazon and other affiliate programs, I may receive a small commission from purchases made through those links.
 Read full disclosure, here.

 Alright, so let me show you the process I went through because it was really easy.

 As a first step, I gave the tables a good cleaning and then lightly sanded the surface.
 Following that up by wiping them down with a damp paper towel to get the dust off.

 As a side note, if you like these paint colors, but prefer to use the Deco Art Chalk Finish brand, you can find a similar color match using:

 - Paint color similar to VM Oxford: Decor Art Chalky Finish in Relic